MoserMichael/MoserMichael/README.md

 [About this page](https://github.com/MoserMichael/MoserMichael/blob/master/ABOUT.md) generated at:
-Sat Aug  9 01:04:29 UTC 2025
+Sun Aug 10 01:13:50 UTC 2025

 <pre>

  ________________________________________
-/ Q: Why did the WASP cross the road?
-A: \
+/ Tuesday After Lunch is the cosmic time \
-\ To get to the middle.                  /
+\ of the week.                           /
  ----------------------------------------
         \   ^__^
          \  (..)\_______